vega/vega-lite-api/docs/api/href.md

 <a id="condition" href="#condition">#</a>
 <em>href</em>.<b>condition</b>(<em>...value</em>)

-A field definition or one or more value definition(s) with a selection predicate.
+A field definition or one or more value definition(s) with a parameter predicate.

 <a id="count" href="#count">#</a>
 <em>href</em>.<b>count</b>(<em></em>)